Diet & Weight Loss

 While that carton might claim to give you the vitamins and minerals you need, registered dietitian and nutritionist Andy De Santis, RD, says fruit juices—even the boutique ones—are a slippery slope.
 “The alarming trend of expensive juices is concerning.
 These products are generally packed in calories and they won’t keep you feeling full or provide anywhere near the full nutritional benefit of eating whole fruits and veggies,” he says.
 “For reference, eating an apple, orange and banana would take me 10 minutes.
 Drinking them in a juice—maybe 10 seconds?”
 That’s a lot of calories in less than a minute.

 Take yourself out to the ball game, but skip the hot dog.
 You might be better off with a brewski and a bag of peanuts.
 “Not only are hot dogs high in fat and relatively low in protein, which is the exact combination you don’t want in your meat, but they are generally chock-full of sodium, which none of us need more of,” De Santis says.
 “The icing on the cake?
 There is a growing body of evidence that connects eating processed meats with an increased risk of cancer in the digestive tract.”
+These are the clear signs you’re eating too much salt.

 Say it isn’t so!
 While everything in moderation is a good rule of thumb for almost anything, De Santis put cheese on the naughty list because there are better ways to get calcium.
 “Cheese is generally high in calories, saturated fat, and sodium, all of which we need to cut back on.
 You are better off with a low-fat milk, a soy or almond alternative, or vitamin D-fortified yogurt.
 Don’t forget that nuts, seeds, legumes and dark leafy greens also contain calcium.”